 - If you want the hands-free option, you need VoIP headsets.

-- To retrofit your current analog phones or PBX setup, use a VoIP adapter.
+- Want to retrofit your current analog phones or PBX setup?
+Use a VoIP adapter.

-You can even use apps to handle calls from your computer, smartphone, or any other mobile device.
+You use VoIP apps to handle voice calls from your computer, smartphone, or any other mobile device.

 Nextiva offers monthly payment plans, including leasing, for businesses that want minimal up-front costs.